Subtitling 101: How to automatically add and customize subtitles with VEED

 1. Go to VEED.io and click Create Project to upload the video

-Log in to VEED (doesn’t require downloading) and select Create Project.
+Log in to VEED (doesn’t require downloading) and select Create Project

 If the video you want to caption is already saved on your desktop, choose the Upload a File option instead.
-You can also upload the video via Dropbox.

 2. Select Subtitles from the left side of your video dashboard

-After you’ve added your target video to the editing dashboard, click on Subtitles.
+After you’ve added your target video to the editing dashboard, click on Subtitles

 This will give you three options: